Abu Abd al-Rahman Ibn Aqil al-Zahiri

 Muhammad bin Umar bin Abd al-Rahman bin Abd Allah al-Aqil, better known as Abu Abd al-Rahman Ibn Aqil al-Zahiri, is a Saudi Arabian polymath.
 He has, at various times, been referred to as a theologian, jurist, historian, ethnographer, geographer, poet, critic and author.
 As a member of Saudi Arabia's "Golden Generation," he knew of life both during the poverty of the pre-oil boom era and the prosperity of the 1950s onward.

 Personal life

-Ibn Aqil was born in the city of Shaqraa in Saudi Arabia's central Najd region in 1942.
+Ibn Aqil was born in the city of Shaqra in Saudi Arabia's central Najd region in 1938.
 His has been married three times, during which he sired twenty-six children.
 His current wife is from Egypt.
-Ibn Aqil also owns a bookstore, "Dar Ibn Hazm," in the Al-Suwaidi district where he currently lives, and is the prayer leader of a nearby mosque.
+Ibn Aqil also owns a bookstore, "Dar Ibn Hazm," in the Al-Suwaidi district where he currently lives, and is the imam of a nearby mosque.

 Ibn Aqil had a complicated friendship and, later, rivalry with fellow Arab philosopher Abdullah al-Qasemi.
 Having known al-Qasemi before he converted from Islam to atheism, Ibn Aqil met al-Qasemi for a debate in the Garden City district of Downtown Cairo.
 After a long discussion regarding the existence of God and Theodicy, Ibn Aqil authored the book A Night in Garden City as an account of the debate.